Purchasing a Timeshare

 Foreign Properties

-Timeshares and vacation club memberships in foreign countries are subject to the laws of the country in which the timeshare is located.
-Consumer protections and contractual protects provided under U. S. federal and state real estate contract laws may not apply in that nation.
+Timeshares and vacation club memberships in foreign countries are subject to the laws of the country where the timeshare is located.
+Consumer and contractual protections provided under U.S. federal and state real estate contract laws may not apply in that nation.

-Buying An As-Yet Unbuilt Property
+Buying an As-Yet Unbuilt Property

 - Are they trustworthy and financially responsible?